Henry Berry Lowry

 Henry Berry Lowry (c.
-1845 – unknown after 1872) was an American outlaw.
-A Lumbee Native American, he led the Lowry Gang in North Carolina during and after the American Civil War.
+1845 – unknown after 1872) was an American outlaw of Tuscarora, Lumbee, and Scottish descent.
+He led the Lowry Gang in North Carolina during and after the American Civil War.
 Many local North Carolinians remember him as a Robin Hood figure.
 Lowry was described by George Alfred Townsend, a correspondent for the New York Herald in the late 19th century, as "[o]ne of those remarkable executive spirits that arises now and then in a raw community without advantages other than those given by nature."

 Early life

 Lowry was born c.
 1845 to Allen and Mary (Cumbo) Lowry in the Hopewell Community, in Robeson County, North Carolina.
+Henry was a direct descendant of Chief Samuel Smith, signer of the 1803 Indianwoods Treaty.
 His father owned a successful 350 acre mixed-use farm in the county.
 Henry Lowry was one of 12 children, described as multi-racial or free people of color.

 Lowry Gang

 The Confederate government used conscription to force many locals to work on the construction of various forts around the Cape Fear River area for very little pay.
 Several Lowry cousins, excluded from military service because they were free men of color, had been conscripted to help build Fort Fisher.
 The Lowry Gang was originally started to aid those hiding from conscription.
 Other residents resorted to "lying out" (hiding in the region's swamps) to avoid being rounded up by the Confederate Home Guard and forced to work for low wages.
 As the Civil War approached its end, the Lowry Gang aligned themselves with various Union soldiers that had escaped from Confederate prison camps and conducted guerrilla warfare against the Confederacy.